 Arsht-Cannon Fund (Advisory Board)

-Combined Campaign for Justice (Co-Chair)
+Combined Campaign for Justice (former Co-Chair)

-Court of Chancery Rules Committee (Chairman)
+Court of Chancery Rules Committee (Former Chair)

 Delaware Board of Bar Examiners (appointed by Delaware Supreme Court, 2000-2006)

-Delaware Commission on Continuing Legal Education (Chairman, 2004-2007)
+Delaware Commission on Continuing Legal Education (Chair, 2004-2007)

 Dickinson Law Board of Overseers (Advisory Board)